-All three included studies reported complications, time of nasogastric aspiration, pain assessed with Visual Analogue Scale, operation time, analgesic use, conversion rate for the laparoscopic group and length of hospital stay.
-Lau 1996 and Siu 2002 also reported time of intravenous fluid maintenance and time to resume oral diet.
+All three included studies reported complications, time of nasogastric aspiration, pain assessed with a Visual Analogue Scale (VAS), operation time, analgesic use, conversion rate for the laparoscopic group and length of hospital stay.
+Lau 1996 and Siu 2002 also reported duration of intravenous fluid maintenance and time to resume oral diet.